 Summer

-When is summer in Hong Kong: May to mid-September
+When is summer in Hong Kong?
+Summer in Hong Kong is from late May to mid-September.

 What to expect in summer: Enjoy steam baths?
-If not, you should probably think twice about heading to Hong Kong in summer.
-In the peak of summer, temperatures regularly soar above 30ºC (86ºF) with intense humidity.
+If not, you should probably think twice about heading to Hong Kong in the summer.
+At the peak of summer, temperatures regularly soar above 30°C (86°F) with intense humidity.
 Stepping into the streets often means a near-instantaneous drenching with sweat.

 To relieve the pressure, summer rainstorms are big and frequent.
 Let’s not forget that summer is the height of typhoon season in Hong Kong.
 Always stay caught up with local weather forecasts to avoid the brunt of the blow.

 What to wear in summer: Well, you certainly won’t need anything warm!
 As always in Hong Kong, carry around a travel umbrella and a lightweight rain jacket, just in case.
 Wearing a hat and applying sunblock isn’t a bad idea, either.
-With the crazy humidity, it’s also a good idea to tag a travel water bottle to your backpack.
-Gotta stay hydrated in this kind of heat!
+With the crazy humidity, it’s also a good idea to tag a travel water bottle to your backpack to stay hydrated.

 Autumn

-When is autumn in Hong Kong: From late September to early December.
+When is autumn in Hong Kong?
+Autumn in Hong Kong is from late September to early December.

 What to expect in autumn: The fall season stretches a little later into the year than in most parts of the world.
-With the loco thunderstorms and typhoons in the rearview and pleasant temperatures, autumn is overall the best time to go to Hong Kong.
+With the loco thunderstorms and typhoons in the rearview and pleasant temperatures, autumn is the ideal season to go to Hong Kong.

 Besides the warm temperatures, autumn is among the driest seasons.
-Outdoor activities like hiking in Hong Kong or lazing on the beach are excellent in the fall.
+Outdoor activities like hiking or lazing on the beach are excellent in the fall.

 What to wear in autumn: It’s still quite warm, so many of the same outfits that would get you through summer should serve you well in fall.
 As the end of the season approaches and temperatures begin to dip, you might need some warmer clothing like a light fleece jacket or long-sleeve shirts, especially at night.
-Since this is prime hiking season in Hong Kong, stow away a nice pair of hiking shoes or hiking boots to tackle the trails like a madman.
+Since this is prime hiking season in Hong Kong, stow away a nice pair of hiking shoes or hiking boots to tackle the trails.

 Winter

-When is winter in Hong Kong: From mid-December until February.
+When is winter in Hong Kong?
+Winter in Hong Kong is from mid-December to February.

-What to expect in winter: Winter is by far the coolest season in Hong Kong, and while it may not have the impact of a German or Canadian winter, it can still get cool, particularly at night.
-Even so, the average lows in the coldest month (January) at still sit around a relatively mild 13ºC (55ºF).
+What to expect in winter: Winter is the coolest season in Hong Kong, and while it may not have the impact of a typical northern winter, it can still get cool, particularly at night.
+Even so, the average lows in the coldest month (January) still sit around a relatively mild 13°C (55°F).

 Keep in mind that Chinese New Year usually falls between mid-January and February.
 It’s a busy time of year in Hong Kong and a period when advanced hotel reservations are not optional!